Package 'globaltrends'

 See Also

-Disconnect from database
+Disconnect from the database and persist changes

 Description